A primer on semiconvex functions in general potential theories: Monotonicity

-Hence $\call M_0$ will be referred to as the {\em minimal monotonicity cone} in $\call J^2$.
-However, it is important to remember that $\call M_0 \subset \call J^2$ is {\bf not} a subequation since it has empty interior so that property (T) fails.
+Hence $\call M_0$ will be referred to as the {\em minimal monotonicity cone} in $\call J^2$.\sid{monotonicity cone!minimal} However, it is important to remember that $\call M_0 \subset \call J^2$ is {not} a subequation since it has empty interior, so that property \eqref{(T)'} fails.

 Monotonicity is also used to formulate {\em reductions} when certain jet variables are ``silent'' in the subequation constraint $ \call F$.
-See section 2.2 of \cite{hpsurvey} for details.
+See \cite[Section~2.2]{hpsurvey} for details, as well as the examples in \Cref{sec:cccc}.\sid{subequation (constraint set)!reduced}

-Most importantly, monotonicity when combined with duality and {\em fiberegularity} in the variable coefficient case (the natural continuity of the fiber map $x \mapsto \call F_x$)), yields has a very general, flexible and elegant geometrical approach to comparison when a subequation $\call F$ admits a constant coefficient monotonicity cone subequation $\call M$.
-This will be described section \ref{sec:comp}.
+Most importantly, monotonicity, when combined with duality and {\em fiberegularity} in the variable coefficient case (the natural continuity of the fiber map $x \mapsto \call F_x$), yields a very general, flexible and elegant geometrical approach to comparison when a subequation $\call F$ admits a constant coefficient monotonicity cone subequation $\call M$.
+This will be described in \Cref{chap:comp}.

-\section{Basic tools in nonlinear potential theory}
+\chapter{Basic tools in nonlinear potential theory}

+In this chapter we present various results that are included in the ``basic tool kit of viscosity solution techniques'' in \cite{chlp}: the Bad Test Jet \Cref{l:btj}, the Definitional Comparison \Cref{defcompa}, and \Cref{elemprop} which gathers various widely used constructions of \Fd subharmarmonic functions obtained by algebraic operations, optimization procedures and limits.